 Your client veers off course.
 Your clientele tend to zig.
-Your client will zig and zag their way to a final purchase decision throughout almost every stage of the sales process, regardless of whether we are discussing business-to-business or business-to-consumer sales.
+Your client will zigzag their way to a final purchase decision.
+Throughout almost every stage of the sales process, regardless of whether we are discussing business-to-business or business-to-consumer sales.

 Their cognitive processes are not capable of distinguishing if they were exposed to your message in a newspaper, at a trade fair, or online.
 Every interaction with the brand should be treated as a touchpoint for the brand.